junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 The statement reads that any user `U` is permitted to perform the action `A` on the order `O` if the principal is the same as the person who placed the order, and the action is `ViewOrder`.
-We will now explore how we can express the same constraint in Cedar's policy language.
+We will now explore how we can express the same constraints using Cedar's policy language.

 ## The Cedar Policy language

-Cedar policies are written in a custom, human-readable language that the Cedar runtime parses and evaluates.
-The policies are written in a declarative style, where each policy is a statement that either permits or denies an action based on the PARC inputs.
+Cedar policies are written in a custom, human-readable language that the Cedar library considers when evaluating authorization requests.
+The policies are written in a declarative manner, where each policy is a statement that either permits or denies an action.
 The policy language is designed to be simple to write and easy to understand.
-The following policy expresses our predicate logic in Cedar's policy language:
+The following Cedar policy expresses the constraint we previously wrote using predicate logic.

 ```sh
 permit(